spdk/spdk/README.md

 which avoids kernel context switches and eliminates interrupt handling overhead.

-See documentation below, as well as a sample SPDK program perf.c in the examples directory.
+See documentation below, as well as a sample SPDK program at location examples/nvme/perf/perf.c

 Documentation
 =============